Congregate Housing Coordinators:

-The person must meet the financial eligibility guidelines for the housing and pass any screening criteria (e.g., criminal records, housing history, etc.) used by the housing agency to process applicants.
+You must meet the financial eligibility guidelines for the housing and pass any screening criteria (e.g., criminal records, housing history, etc.) used by the housing agency to process applicants.

-Finally, individuals must:
+Finally, you must:

 - Be able to take part in a shared living environment